The Divine Deathfeatured

 adorned posts on every other street corner.

-Within my first family unit
+Within my first family,

 I witnessed my relatives lose

-pieces of themselves
+pieces of themselves.

 Frequently told were stories